 (3) All penalties are to be paid to the Senate for the use of the University.

-[Section 16C inserted by No. 32 of 2016 s.
+[Section 16C inserted: No. 32 of 2016 s.
 148.]

 16D.
 By-laws to be made readily available to public

 (1) The Senate must ensure that the following are readily available to the public by whatever means the Senate considers appropriate —